We recognize you have many questions regarding your practice and how to best contend with the impacts of COVID-19.

 - Practices must spend at least 60% of PPP2 funds on payroll costs over the covered period.

-- One caveat for practices who participated in the first round of PPP grants – they need to have used the full amount of their first PPP loan on or before the expected date for the second PPP loan to be disbursed.
+- One caveat for practices that participated in the first round of PPP grants – they need to have used the full amount of their first PPP loan on or before the expected date for the second PPP loan to be disbursed.
 The Interim Final Rule also clarifies that the borrower must have spent the full amount of the first PPP loan on eligible expenses.

 - The “PPP2” loan is calculated at 2.5 times average payroll costs in the year before the loan or for 2019, capped at $2M.